-This solicitation is a request for proposals ("RFP") for the bi-annual purchase and delivery of one-step urine screening drug test cups.
+This solicitation is a request for proposals ("RFP") to conduct a performance and financial audit of the Judiciary's new case management system.
 Specific bid solicitation information begins on page 3 of this document.

-Proposals must be mailed or hand-delivered in a sealed envelope marked with the above RFP/LOI# and Project Name to: Rhode Island Traffic Tribunal
+Proposals must be mailed or hand-delivered in a sealed envelope marked with the above RFP/LOI# and Project Name to:

-670 New London Avenue, Cranston RI, 02920
+Rhode Island Traffic Tribunal Judicial Purchasing, Room 1006 670 New London Avenue, Cranston RI, 02920